ISPMBern/covid-19/living-review/collectingdata.md

 ```

 ## medRxiv and bioRxiv
 Here, we opted for a very simple solution.
-We grab all DOIs of the last 75 record, and requiry these to get the complete citation data:
+We grab all DOIs of the last 75 record, and requery these to get the complete citation data:

 ```R
 prep.doi.biorxiv<-function(population){